Indian Railways - Amazing Facts And Figures

 From the days when you could not get a train from Mumbai to Goa, you can now get a train from Mumbai to Jammu in Kashmir, without stopping in New Delhi (it simply rolls past), so just imagine where else and how far you can get by Indian Railways across this incredible country.

-Expectedly so, when planning your Australian Cricket Tour to India you want to take a break from trying to understand How To Book Indian Railways, these 20 astonishing, ever-changing details (in no particualr order) will see you back to your task of helping Indian Railways break more world records.
+When planning your Australian Cricket Tour to India and you need a break from trying to understand How To Book Indian Railways, these 20 astonishing, ever-changing facts (in no particular order) will see you back to your task of helping Indian Railways break more world records.

 AMAZING FACTS & FIGURES OF INDIAN RAILWAYS